JulienneJulien/PWA-Text-Editor-/README.md

 ## Usage
 ***Please ensure you have followed above steps first!***
-- Access your working directory project folder.
+- Access your working directory project folder..
 - Run `npm run start` to  launch the server.
 - Please visit http://localhost:3000 to access the app